 If you want to get more eyes on your products, grow your Instagram following, or get more people to engage with your brand, consider running a promotion.
 There are a ton of different ways to do this – for example, you could run a limited time sale that you promote only to your Instagram followers where you would share a unique code or link with them to purchase.
 You could also run a giveaway and ask your followers to comment or tag a friend to enter to win.
 Ultimately, don’t forget that the point of running the promotion is that you want to reward your Instagram followers in some way.

 Are special occasions really special if you don’t celebrate them?!
 Instagram is a great place to “celebrate” with your audience whether it’s your business anniversary, your birthday, your launch day, an actual national holiday, or one of the many “Instagram” holidays like National Coffee Day or National Pet Day.

 Quick tip: if you’re celebrating any of the national holidays, make sure to use the relevant hashtag and connect with other people who are celebrating it as well!

 Last but not least, if you’re not sure what to post on Instagram, ask your followers what they want to see from you!
 This is an easy way to make sure that you’re creating content that resonates with them and it shows your followers that you actually care about connecting with them.
 You can also ask for feedback on your products / services or feedback on what your audience wants to see more of in your blog posts/ videos / emails / etc. but the point is, Instagram makes it really easy for people to engage with you, so make sure you’re asking your audience how you can better help them.

 So those are 10 ideas for what to post on Instagram as a creative entrepreneur to grow your following, your engagement, and your revenue.
-If you need more specific ideas on what to post on Instagram for your business, head grab our guide to 265 Instagram Prompts for just $19!
+If you need more specific ideas on what to post on Instagram for your business, grab our guide to 365 Instagram Prompts!